TankHQ/tank/docs/01-introduction.md

 # Introduction
 ###### *Field Manual Section 1* - Mission Briefing

 Welcome to the Tank field manual.
-This is the quick-and-mean guide for developers who want to drive, fight and survive with Tank (Table Abstraction & Navigation Kit): the Rust data layer.
+This is the quick guide for developers who want to drive, fight and survive with Tank (Table Abstraction & Navigation Kit): the Rust data layer.

 In plain terms, Tank is a thin layer over your database workflow, designed for the Rust operator who needs to deploy across multiple environments without changing the kit.
 It doesn't matter if you are digging into a local SQLite trench, coordinating a distributed ScyllaDB cluster, or managing a Postgres stronghold, Tank provides a unified interface.
-You define your entities once.
-Tank handles the logistics.
+You define your entities, Tank handles the ballistics.

 ## Mission Objectives
-Tank exists to implement the best possible design for an ORM written in Rust.
+Tank exists to implement the **best possible** design for an ORM written in Rust.
 A clean-slate approach focused on ergonomics, flexibility and broad database support.

 - **Async operations** - Fire and forget.
 - **Designed to be extensible** - Swap databases like changing magazines mid-battle.